 16. If your child is young, please bring a pillow and blanket for naptime.

-We be using the time-out chair for the 3 - 7 years olds this year.
+We use a time-out chair for the 3 - 7 years olds to discourage bad behaviour.
 You child will be warned to stop his/her unacceptable behavior and then will sit in the chair for several minutes.
 If you want to opt out of this then parents will be asked to come and get their child if there is a problem.

 A special word about tweens and teenagers

 For teens and tweens that are not interested in the workshops designed for them, they are encouraged to bring games and cards that they would like to share with others.
 They may also attend any workshops they desire.
-There will be a hot dog and s'mores roast each evening of the festival; we encourage your t(w)een to attend.
-They are also welcome at the adult bonfire, drumming circle, and the guedra but they must be in the company of a parent or other responsible adults.
-Teen curfew is midnight.
+There will be a s'more roast for them; we encourage your t(w)een to attend.
+They are also welcome at the adult bonfire and drumming circle until 10pm, and they must be in the company of a parent.
+Teen curfew is midnight from all public spaces on site.
+NO EXCEPTIONS.

 Franklin Gattis aka Faenor Firemind - Has been learning to use weapons since he was a teen-ager as a page to Sir Starhelm Warlock in the Society for Creative Anachronisms and has fought for years in the Belegarth Medieval Combat Society.